FAQs

 DO STUDENTS NEED AN APPOINTMENT TO BE SEEN AT THE STUDENT HEALTH CENTER?

 In most cases, an appointment is highly recommended.
-Please call ahead to schedule an appointment on weekdays.
+Please call ahead to schedule an appointment.

 DO STUDENTS HAVE TO PAY FOR ANYTHING WHEN THEY COME IN?